 Hitachi views the expansion of long-term and overall shareholder returns as an important management objective.
 Hitachi and its Group companies maintain good relationships with a wide range of stakeholders, and we recognize that these relationships make up an important portion of our overall corporate value.
 Accordingly, we are striving to establish a system that will facilitate the maintenance of these relationships and improve our corporate value, primarily through the implementation of measures focused on promoting constructive dialogue.
 To advance these efforts effectively, we are working to improve our corporate governance by ensuring thorough separation between the oversight and execution of management, establishing a swift business execution system, and striving to achieve highly transparent management.

-- Implement all of the principles of the Corporate Governance Code - Run board meetings to sustainably enhance corporate value and shareholders' common interests - Approve and dismiss the CEO and formulate succession plan - Implement internal control over financial reporting - Enhance collaboration through tripartite audits - Build a more effective and efficient auditing system

-- Ensuring legality, soundness, and transparency of Hitachi's business - Rapid response to economic and social conditions

-- Analyzed and evaluated effectiveness of the Board of Directors of fiscal 2018 - Implemented an "chief auditor" system in five sectors (IT, energy, industry, mobility, smart life) and built an internal control system spearheaded by chief auditors under the executive vice presidents managing each sector
+Core initiatives Goals and KPIs Achievements in FY 2019 Nhat ve are doing Implement all of the principles of the Corporate Governance Code Run board meetings to sustainably enhance corporate value and shareholders' common interests Approve and dismiss the CEO and formulate succession plan Implement internal control over financial reporting Enhance collaboration through tripartite audits Build a more effective and efficient auditing system Ensuring legality, soundness, and transparency of Hitachi's business Rapid response to economic and social conditions Analyzed and evaluated effectiveness of the Board of Directors of fiscal 2018 Implemented an "chief auditor" system in five sectors (IT, energy, industry, mobility, smart life) and built an internal control system spearheaded by chief auditors under the executive vice presidents managing each sector

-History of Hitachi's Corporate Governance Reform

-Structure Activities

-1999 Introduction of Objective Perspective Management Advisory Committees ▶ Practical advice from experts in Japan and overseas 2003 Demarcation of Management Oversight and Execution Shifted to a company with committees (currently a company with nominating committee, etc.) To increase management speed and improve management transparency 2006 Enforcement of Revised Companies Act 2010 Enhancement of Interactions with Capital Markets 2012 Acceleration of Global Management Independent directors, including foreign directors, were increased Independent directors comprised the majority of directors 2012 Development of Guidelines for Strengthening Governance Development of Corporate Governance Guidelines 2014 Development of Stewardship Code 2015 Start of Application of Corporate Governa ance Code 2016 Enhancement of Dissemination of Information About Medium- to Long-term Sustainable Growth Publication of an integrated report 2019 Acceleration of the Social Innovation Business Across Five Growth Fields Executive vice presidents were placed in five sectors ESG Briefing session was held An independent director (chair of the Audit Committee) and the CEO shared their remark
+Hist ory of Hitachi's Corpora ate Governance Reform Structure Activities 102-26 1999 Introduction of Objective Perspective Management Advisory Committees Practical advice from experts in Japan and overseas 2003 Demarcation of Management Oversight and Execution Shifted to a company with committees (currently a company with nominating committee, etc.) To increase management speed and improve management transparency 2006 Enforcement of Revised Companies Act · · · · · · · · · · · · · · · · · · · 2010 Enhancement of Interactions with Capital Markets Hitachi IR Day (briefing on business strategy by division) was launched Clarification of commitment of top management of the business units to the capital markets 2012 Acceleration of Global Management Independent directors, including foreign directors, were Independent directors comprised the majority of director 2012 Development of Guidelines for Strengthening Governance Development of Corporate Governance Guidelines 2014 Development of Stewardship Code 2015 Start of Application of Corporate Governa ance Code 2016 Enhancement of Dissemination of Information About Medium- to Long-term Sustainable Growth Publication of an integrated report 2019 Acceleration of the Social Innovation Business Across Five Growth Fields Executive vice presidents were placed in five sectors ESG Briefing session was held An independent director (chair of the Audit Committee) and the CEO shared their remark

-Implementing All of the Principles of the Corporate Governance Code
+Implementing All of the Principles of the Corporate Governance Code Policy